 The business community is divided over whether greenhouse gas emissions should be regulated as a pollutant.
 The Supreme Court takes up the question in a potentially far-reaching case tomorrow.
 Sarah Gardner reports.

 Every week 30 million-plus people grab coffee at Starbucks.
 That's a lot of cups.
 This spring, the company introduced a cup made with 10% post-consumer recycled fiber, the first of its kind.
-Sarah Gardner tells the tale.
+Sarah Gardner reports.

 With only a slight majority in both houses and the President's veto power looming, Democrats may have a tough time changing U.S. policy on climate change.
 But a couple proposals have a chance.
 Sarah Gardner reports.